gia-guar/JARVIS-ChatGPT/README.md

 # TUTORIAL
 ## GitHub overview
 **MAIN** script you should run: `openai_api_chatbot.py` if you want to use the latest version of the OpenAI API.
-If you rely on the wrapper open `openai_wrapper_chatbot.py` instead. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper_demo.py` if you want to use the wrapper.
-The remaining scripts are supplementary to the voice generation and should not be edited.
+If you rely on the wrapper open `openai_wrapper_chatbot.py` instead. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper_demo.py` if you want to use the wrapper. `get_audio.py` stores all the functions to handle mic interactions.<br>The remaining scripts are supplementary to the voice generation and should not be edited.

 ## Step 1: installation, accounts, APIs...
 - Verify your graphic engine and CUDA version are compatible with pytorch by running `torch.cuda.is_available()` and `torch.cuda.get_device_name(0)`;